• Facebook

 The best way to reheat leftover turkey is to place it in a covered dish, then bake it at 325 degrees F for 20 minutes or until heated through.
 You can also reheat individual slices of turkey in the microwave, just take care not to overcook it so that it doesn’t get tough and dry.

 Looking to do something a little different this Thanksgiving?
 Try cooking your turkey in an electric smoker!
-The turkey is brined, then coated in homemade spice rub and slow smoked until tender and juicy.
+Brine the turkey, then coat it in homemade turkey rub and smoke until tender and juicy.
 This is one of my very favorite ways to cook a turkey.
 Be sure to check out my detailed instructions for the ultimate smoked turkey.
+If you choose to smoke your turkey, be sure to try my smoked turkey brine and smoked turkey rub recipes.

 Cooking a turkey in a crockpot is a great way to make a fuss-free main course.
 The turkey stays moist in the enclosed crockpot and it’s a hands off technique.
 That being said, it’s often hard to find a whole turkey that’s small enough to fit in a slow cooker!
 The solution?
 Make a whole or half turkey breast instead.
 Here is my recipe for slow cooker turkey breast, this one gets tons of rave reviews.